mikeflynn/go-alexa/skillserver/README.md

 A simple Go framework to quickly create an Amazon Alexa Skills web service.

+### Updates
+4/5/16: After taking a few good addtions from the community recently, I also just added new hooks that make it even easier to get going since you don't have to write a full `net/http` handler (see the new Hello World below)!

 ### What?

 After beta testing the Amazon Echo (and it's voice assistant Alexa) for several months, Amazon has released the product to the public and created an SDK for developers to add new "Alexa Skills" to the product.